remiroazocar/remiroazocar.github.io/about.md

 ### Personal

-<p align="justify">When not busy crunching data, I enjoy playing basketball, <a href="https://www.youtube.com/watch?v=dKoR4lVHHUU">piano improvisation</a> and producing <a href="https://soundcloud.com/lovetriangle/remirovic-boyhood-demo">hip-hop instrumentals</a>.</p>
+<p align="justify">When not busy crunching data, I enjoy playing basketball and poker.
+I am also an electronic music <a href="https://www.soundcloud.com/lovetriangle">aficionado</a> and enjoy producing/DJing. </p>

 ### Contact me